Navigate

 Static URL: Enter the full URL of the website directly (e.g.,

 https://www.example.com).
 This will always navigate to the same website.Dynamic URL (from a Field): Select a field from the component's context that contains the URL.
 This formula field typically constructs the URL based on other data.
 For example, you might have a formula field on an Account object that generates a URL to the Account's website.
 You could then select that formula field here.
-This lets the destination URL change dynamically based on the viewed or selected record.
+This lets the destination URL change dynamically based on the record being viewed or selected.

 Troubleshooting Web Page Navigation